George Edwards Parrots Charming 18th Century Hand Colored Engravings…

 Original Copper Plate Engravings with Water Coloring, Seligmann Edition

 18th Century Antique Parrot Prints by George Edwards with Archival Framing!

 Fabulous antique parrot prints by George Edwards framed with archival materials.
 These are antique hand colored engravings of Parrots.
 Published in Nuremburg, Germany from 1748-1771 for Dr. Seligmann.
 Beholding a charming look, the parrot framed art prints are full of character, they are vintage yet trendy and modern enough to put up in any kind of tropical home.
 99% UV glass is used for these prints that are framed in 100% rag double mat board with a creme hue and in a solid wood gold bamboo leaf molding.

-George Edwards Parrots are charming 18th Century Copper Plate Engravings.
+These George Edwards Parrots are charming 18th Century Copper Plate Engravings.
 They were published by Dr. Seligmann from 1748-1771.
 This rare Nuremburg, Germany edition was engraved and printed onto stunning hand made linen rag paper.
 The hand colored engravings glow with intense water color pigmentation.
 The parrot illustrations are full of character and are absolutely charming.
 Traditional yet almost modern enough to show in a tropical home of any kind.
-Framed in 100% rag double mat board with a creme hue, in a solid wood gold leafed bamboo molding, with 99% UV glass.
+Framed in 100% rag double mat board with a hint of cream hue, in a solid wood gold leafed bamboo molding, with 99% UV glass.
 Each old framed print measures 17×21.”